prnawa/zaproxy/README.md

 zaproxy Cookbook
 ================
-TODO: Enter the cookbook description here.

-e.g.
-This cookbook makes your favorite breakfast sandwich.
+Cookbook for installing the OWASP Zed Attack Proxy (ZAP)

 Requirements
 ------------
-TODO: List your cookbook requirements.
-Be sure to include any requirements this cookbook has on platforms, libraries, other cookbooks, packages, operating systems, etc.

-e.g.
+Should work on common Unix/Linux systems with typical userland utilities like tar, gzip, etc.

 #### packages
-- `toaster` - zaproxy needs toaster to brown your bagel.
+- `ark` - zaproxy needs ark to install zaproxy from binary distribution for linux systems.

 Attributes
 ----------
-TODO: List your cookbook attributes here.
+Customize the attributes to suit site specific conventions and defaults.

 e.g.
 #### zaproxy::default